RYGhub/royalnet/README.md

    [Packs."markovpack"]
    Markov.models_directory = "markovpack"  # The name of the directory containing the .json files Markov.default_model = "example"  # The name of the .json file that should be parsed if no arguments are passed to the command
+   Markov.min_words = 5  # The minimum number of words a sentence should have to be sent
    ```
-4. Start Royalnet and have fun!
+4. Start Royalnet with `python -m royalnet` and have fun!